Key takeaways:

 Get more done in less time

-AI can handle repetitive tasks like scheduling, data entry, or answering FAQs.
+AI can handle repetitive tasks such as scheduling, data entry, and answering FAQs.
 That means your team spends less time on busywork and more time on strategy, creativity, and problem-solving.
 It’s a time-saver that keeps things moving without slowing people down.

 Make better decisions with data